-The following is a guest post by a travel-mad Englishman, Richard Collett, who has the unruly tendency of finding himself in bizarre and occasionally dangerous situations far from home.
-He is currently undertaking an epic overland journey from London to Lhasa, to prove that there are still incredible places out there that you won’t find in any guide book.
-You can follow his trip at www.travel-tramp.com or on twitter and Instagram.
+The following guest post Travel to Sark was written by the travel-mad Englishman, Richard Collett, who has the unruly tendency to find himself in bizarre and occasionally dangerous situations far from home.
+He is currently undertaking an epic overland journey from London to Lhasa, to prove that there are still incredible places out there that you won’t find in any guidebook.
+You can follow his trip at www.travel-tramp.com or on X and Instagram.

-As storm clouds surrounded the rocky outcrop of land I was to call home for a few days, I realised the precarious isolation of Sark.
+As storm clouds surrounded the rocky outcrop of land I was to call home for a few days, I realized the precarious isolation of Sark.
 I had come from Guernsey, another of Britain’s Channel Islands, an hour away and the nearest habitation.
-Travelling with the rustically named ‘Sark Shipping Company’ left me with the distinct impression that I was in fact being smuggled to some distant out cove at the far end of the known world.
+Travelling with the rustically named ‘Sark Shipping Company’ left me with the distinct impression that I was in fact being smuggled to some distant outcove at the far end of the known world.

 Geographically, Sark is much closer the continent, but for centuries the inhabitants have been a part of Great Britain- although they still adhere to their own laws even now.
 Originally the island was part of Normandy, and when William the Conqueror took the English crown in 1066, they came with him.
 And they’ve stayed ever since.

 There are no paved roads in Sark, and no cars either.
 Waiting for the ferry passengers though was the local bus- a tractor with a few carriages attached.
 The wheels churned through the mud as I caught the ride up the hill to the island’s main street, a solitary road, but one with all the usual trappings of life: banks, a post office and of course, the pub.
 The only traffic though was the odd tractor, and at the local supermarket, all the luxury items had to be imported from the mainland.
 There was even a catalogue and a door-to-door delivery service run by a man called Jimmy and his fleet of tractors.